Itera/firebase-workshop/README.md

 Another requirement for running this project is Git.
 Please follow the guide [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git if you have not already.

 ### Google account
-In order to use your own Firebase project you need to have a Google account.
+In order to setup and create your own Firebase project you need to have a Google account.
+You can sign up to one [here](https://www.google.com/account/about/).

 ## 2 Test that the web application starts

 ### Clone the repository and install packages
 - ✅  Direct yourself to the folder you want to include this project and then clone this project by typing `git clone <link to repo>` in your console application.
-- ✅  After cloning this project, remember to `cd` into the project folder and run `npm install` (Psst. `cd` stand for change directory and is the same as opening the folder in the finder app or directory on your mac/computer).
+- ✅  After cloning this project, remember to `cd` into the project folder.
+Psst. `cd` stand for change directory and is the same as opening the folder in the finder app or directory on your mac/computer).
+- ✅  Run `npm install` to install the npm packages needed for the project to start.

 ### Start the application
 - ✅  Start the application using the command: `npm run start start`.
 This will run the app in the development mode.